nickjackolaisen/BusinessInitiaitive/_posts/non profits/2024-09-04-non_profit_sustainability.md

 ### Real-World Examples of Non-Profit Longevity

-**[Habitat for Humanity](https://www.habitat.org/)**, founded in 1976, exemplifies longevity.
+<a href="https://www.habitat.org/" target="_blank">Habitat for Humanity</a>, founded in 1976, exemplifies longevity.

-The nonprofit has grown globally, helping over **[39 million people](https://www.habitat.org/about/history)** improve their homes.
+The nonprofit has grown globally, helping over **<a href="https://www.habitat.org/about/history" target="_blank">59 million people</a>** improve their homes.

-Its success stems from a clear mission, dedicated volunteers, and diversified funding, including donations and **[Habitat ReStores](https://www.habitat.org/restores)**.
+Its success stems from a clear mission, dedicated volunteers, and diversified funding, including donations and <a href="https://www.habitat.org/restores" target="_blank">Habitat ReStores</a>.

-The **[American Red Cross](https://www.redcross.org/about-us/who-we-are/history.html)**, founded in 1881, showcases adaptability by evolving its services—disaster relief, blood donations, emergency preparedness—while maintaining its mission.
+The <a href="https://www.redcross.org/about-us/who-we-are/history.html" target="_blank">American Red Cross</a>, founded in 1881, showcases adaptability by evolving its services—disaster relief, blood donations, emergency preparedness—while maintaining its mission.
 <a id="profitability">

 Their century-long operation demonstrates the importance of strategic leadership, strong volunteer engagement, and financial resilience.